mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/index.md

 ## To discuss during class

-- Why often languages with garbage collectors are considered slower?
-What are different garbage collector mechanisms?
+- Why languages with garbage collectors are often considered slower?
+What different garbage collector mechanisms are there?
 - Why coding without allocations can avoid using a garbage collector?
 - Besides variable scope, does C++ help in any other way with memory management?